Venus Williams: 2017: Two major finals and return to the top 5

 The following week, after receiving a bye, Williams lost to eventual semifinalist Laura Siegemund in the Volvo Car Open.
 Having saved match point in the second set, Williams forced two match points in the third set, but Siegemund saved both.
 After the match, Williams said, "This could be the best match she'll ever play in her life.
 I basically won the match but still lost."
 Williams withdrew from the Madrid Open after an injury to her right arm.
 She made her European clay-court debut at the |Italian Open where she defeated Yaroslava Shvedova and Lesia Tsurenko in straight sets.
 She defeated No. 6 Johanna Konta in the third round, but lost in her first quarterfinal in Rome since 2012 to Garbiñe Muguruza in three sets.
 During this match, Williams hit a reactionary lob off an attacking forehand that was voted WTA shot of the month.
 Williams defeated Wang Qiang, Kurumi Nara and Elise Mertens in the first three rounds of the French Open before again losing to Bacsinszky in the fourth round, this time in three sets.

 Williams entered Wimbledon as the number 10 seed.
-She defeated Elise Mertens, Wang Qiang, Naomi Osaka and Ana Konjuh to reach the quarterfinals for the 13th time in her career, where she defeated the 2017 French Open champion Jelena Ostapenko in straight sets.
+She defeated Elise Mertens, Wang Qiang, Naomi Osaka and Ana Konjuh to reach the quarterfinals for the 13th time in her career, where she defeated the 2017 French Open champion Jeļena Ostapenko in straight sets.
 This was also her 100th career match at Wimbledon.
 She advanced to her ninth Wimbledon final by defeating Johanna Konta, in straight sets in the semifinals.
 This marked her 87th win at Wimbledon, the third most on the all-time list.
 This also marked the first season since 2003 that Williams reached two slam finals.
 Williams lost the final in straight sets to Garbiñe Muguruza.
 She gained the No. 9 ranking by reaching the final, her second appearance in the top 10 in 2017; she had briefly returned to the top 10 in 2017 by virtue of beating Angelique Kerber in Miami.